Injective Labeled Oriented Trees are Aspherical: A test for relative vertex asphericity

 This spherical diagram does not contain a vertex of valency one.
-If $v$ were a vertex of valency one in $C$, then it would be a vertex in the boundary of a cell $E$ that maps to some $K(T_i/T_i)$ since we assumed the relators in $P$ to be cyclically reduced.
+If $v$ were a vertex of valency one in $C$, then it would be a vertex in the boundary of a cell $E$ that maps to some $K({\bf T}_i)$ since we assumed the relators in $P$ outside $T$ to be cyclically reduced.
 Let $e$ be the edge in $C$ that contains $v$.
 See Figure \ref{valency1}.
 We can remove $v$ and the interior of $e$ and transform $E$ into $E'$.
-Note that the boundary words of $E$ and $E'$ are the same up to free or cyclic reduction, hence removing $v$ and the interior of $e$ produces a spherical diagram $f'\colon C'\to K(P/T)$ with fewer edges but the same number of 2-cells contradicting the choice of $f$.
+Note that the boundary words of $E$ and $E'$ are the same up to free or cyclic reduction, hence removing $v$ and the interior of $e$ produces a spherical diagram $f'\colon C'\to K(P\cup {\bf T})$ with fewer edges but the same number of 2-cells contradicting the choice of $f$.

-We claim that the spherical diagram under consideration has the following properties: \begin{enumerate} \item $f\colon C\to K(P/T)$ is vertex reduced relative to $K(T/T)$, and $f(C)$ is not contained in $K(T/T)$. \item If $v$ is a vertex in $C$ then the corner cycle $\alpha(v)$ has length at least two, but can not contain two distinct corners $\alpha_p$ and $\alpha_q$ that both come from relators of one $T_i/T_i$, $i\in\{1,\ldots ,n\}$. \end{enumerate} The spherical diagram under consideration has the first property by choice.
-Let us look at the second property.
+The spherical diagram under consideration has the first and the second property by choice.
+Let us look at the third property.
 Let $v\in C$ be a vertex and $\alpha(v)$ its corner cycle.
 The length of $\alpha(v)$ is at least two because $C$ does not contain vertices of valency one.
-Suppose $E_p, E_q$ are 2-cells in $C$ that both get mapped to 2-cells of $K(T_i/T_i)$ and give rise to the corners $\alpha_p, \alpha_q\in\alpha(v)$, respectively.
+Suppose $E_p, E_q$ are 2-cells in $C$ that both get mapped to 2-cells of $K({\bf T}_i)$ and give rise to the corners $\alpha_p, \alpha_q\in\alpha(v)$, respectively.
 Let us assume first that $E_p$ and $E_q$ are distinct (we do not rule out that $E_p$ and $E_q$ share boundary edges).
 We can split $v$ in $C$ into two vertices, and fuse the cells $E_p$ and $E_q$ into one cell $E$.
 See Figure \ref{split}.